 The Baja fish taco was excellent, with a spicy, creamy sauce, crunchy slaw, and small bites of lightly fried white fish.
 I very much enjoyed these.

-A. got a carne asade burrito ($5.50), and while it disappeared quickly, I took a bite that was very flavorful.
+A. got a carne asada burrito ($5.50), and while it disappeared quickly, I took a bite that was very flavorful.
 In addition to the meat, the burrito was full of refried beans, rice, cheese, guacamole, sour cream, and salsa verde.

 The taquitos were great too - crunchy and full of mashed potato (I was expecting those tiny adorable potato cubes) and cheese and then covered in more cheese, sour cream, and guac.
 Very decadent.

 My next food truck lunch came from Bite Into Maine, the lobster roll cart in Fort Williams park in Cape Elizabeth.
-Bite Into Maine has been there for a while (this is their second year?) and owners Sarah and Karl have been instrumental in helping to change the legislation that allows food trucks in Portland.
+Bite Into Maine has been there for a while (this is their third year), and owners Sarah and Karl have been instrumental in helping to change the legislation that allows food trucks in Portland.
 So they're sort of the godparents of the Portland food truck movement.

 The BIM cart is parked scenically on the top of a hill overlooking the lighthouse at Fort Williams and the ocean beyond that.
 When I went, it was a beautiful day with many tourists lining up for lobster rolls.

 After chatting with Sarah and Karl (who are wicked nice), I ordered a picnic style lobster roll ($13.95) and a corn, cucumber, blueberry salad ($3.95).
 Picnic style lobster comes dressed with hot butter and celery salt and is served over a bed of cole slaw inside the split top buttered, toasted bun.
 Rolls are also available Maine-style with mayo and chives, Connecticut-style with hot butter, Wasabi, Curry, and Chipotle.